-My research and writing center on the social life of diagnosis, particularly in the case of disability.
-I am particularly interested in diagnoses that resist tidy categories or easy understandings.
-I was drawn to anthropology originally by its central question – the relationship of the individual to society – and my work explores the role of diagnosis and difference within that framework.
+My past academic research and writing centered on the social life of diagnosis, particularly in the case of disability.
+I like complexity, and I am most interested in stories of disability and difference that resist tidy categories or easy understandings.
+I now expand this approach to a variety of topics, ranging from the cultural life of work to health, family relationships, and human rights.